 - June 2020 – The start of on-road works and tidal flow traffic management system.

 Visualisation of the upgraded Waitahurangi culvert (near the Gull Station) looking south.

 Further preparatory work will be ongoing from October 2019.
 Some of the work will focus on protecting all of the services and utilities that are located under the road, such as gas and water pipes.
 Contractors will complete further investigative works on these important service lines using CCTV and pot holing to locate all services accurately.
 This information will assist with the construction of the new culverts.

 Once the utilities have been assessed, engineers will determine the best method to protect the utilities when the culverts are being replaced.

-We anticipate that construction to replace the culverts will start in February 2020.
+We anticipate that the main construction to replace the culverts will start in June 2020.
 We will provide more information on this page when we have a more detailed timeline.